Bridal Suite | Dressing Room – Essential Tips

 Provide Food And Beverage

-To make the time for yourself and your bridal party as enjoyable as possible, you want to ensure that you have everything you need to stay hydrated throughout the day.
+To make the time for yourself and your bridal party as enjoyable as possible, ensure you have everything you need to stay hydrated throughout the day.

 You should have coffee in the morning and plenty of flat and sparkling water, and soft drinks, ice, and glasses set up and available, and one or two bottles of champagne to toast in style before the main event (excellent photo op for the bride and her bridesmaids).